Oil prices rise for a second day on China demand, US stockpile drop

-International benchmark Brent crude oil futures rose 21 cents, or 0.29 percent, to USD 71.93 a barrel by 0319 GMT.
-Brent gained as much 0.5 percent to 72.08 a barrel, the highest since November 8 and the highest this year.
+International benchmark Brent crude oil futures rose 27 cents, or 0.4 percent, to $71.99 a barrel by 0513 GMT.
+Brent gained as much 0.5 percent to 72.08 a barrel, the highest since Nov.
+8 and the highest this year.

 Oil prices rose for a second day on Wednesday on signs of strong demand from refineries in China, the world's second-largest crude user, amid tightening supply as producers curtail output and as oil inventories in the United States fell unexpectedly.

-International benchmark Brent crude oil futures rose 21 cents, or 0.29 percent, to USD 71.93 a barrel by 0319 GMT.
-Brent gained as much 0.5 percent to 72.08 a barrel, the highest since November 8 and the highest this year.
+International benchmark Brent crude oil futures rose 27 cents, or 0.4 percent, to $71.99 a barrel by 0513 GMT.
+Brent gained as much 0.5 percent to 72.08 a barrel, the highest since Nov.
+8 and the highest this year.

-US West Texas Intermediate (WTI) crude futures were at USD 64.45 per barrel, up 40 cents, or 0.6 percent from their previous settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $64.48 per barrel, up 43 cents, or 0.7 percent from their previous settlement.

-China’s refinery throughput in March rose 3.2 percent from a year earlier to 53.04 million tonne, or 12.49 million barrels per day (bpd), data from the National Bureau of Statistics showed on Wednesday.
+China's refinery throughput in March rose 3.2 percent from a year earlier to 53.04 million tonnes, or 12.49 million barrels per day (bpd), data from the National Bureau of Statistics showed on Wednesday.
+The data also showed its economy in the first quarter expanded by 6.4 percent compared to a year earlier.

+"The demand side of the equation got a substantial fillip via today's China data suggesting prices will continue to move higher on improving global growth and risk sentiment," said Stephen Innes, managing partner and head of trading at SPI Asset Management, in a note.

 The steady demand growth in China is occurring as a deal between the Organization of the Petroleum Exporting Countries (OPEC) and its allies, including Russia, to limit their output by 1.2 million bpd in 2019 has curtailed global supplies.

-Crude oil supply has also declined in 2019 as the United States an imposed economic sanctions on OPEC members Venezuela and Iran.
+Crude oil supply has also declined this year as the United States has imposed economic sanctions on OPEC members Venezuela and Iran.

 The tightening supply and demand fundamentals have pushed WTI up more than 40 percent this year and Brent up by more than 30 percent.